As a citizen of the United States, do I have the right to massacre a large group of my fellow citizens?

 Perhaps due to this, there has been little in terms of national gun regulation, specifically in the name of the Second Amendment.

 In the 21st century, small divisions between conservative and liberal politicians have grown into large divides.
-Changes in the makeup of Supreme Court judges — who are appointed by the President and confirmed by Congress — have shown a drift towards more conservative, right-wing views.
+In 2016, Congressman Thomas Massie formed the Second Amendment Caucus, also known as the House Second Amendment Caucus, a congressional caucus consisting of conservative and libertarian Republican members of the United States House of Representatives who support Second Amendment rights.
+Also, changes in the makeup of Supreme Court judges — who are appointed by the President and confirmed by Congress — have shown a drift towards more conservative, right-wing views.

 With it, views of the Second Amendment have also shifted.